gabrieudev/gabrieudev/README.md

 ## 👋 Hi there, welcome to my Github profile

-- My name is João Gabriel and i'm Back-End Developer.
+- My name is João Gabriel and i'm Back-End Development Student.

 <h2 align="left">About me</h2>